Quantum Simulation of Black Holes in a dc-SQUID Array

-They present two event horizons (outer and inner) located in accordance to Equation (\ref{eq:event_horizon}) in $\xi=1\pm \sqrt{1-A^2}$.
+They present two event horizons (outer and inner) located in accordance with Equation (\ref{eq:event_horizon}) in $\xi=1\pm \sqrt{1-A^2}$.
 While the yellow profile is well defined from $\xi=A^2/2$ to infinity, the red one presents a region between the two horizons that cannot be simulated.
-These are the behaviours represented earlier in Equations (\ref{eq:if2}) and (\ref{eq:if3}); profiles with $A<1/\sqrt{2}\approx 0.7071$ present a discontinuity in the flux, while for $A\geq 1/\sqrt{2}$ the flux is continuous between the horizons.
+These are the behaviours represented earlier in Equations (\ref{eq:if2}) and (\ref{eq:if3}); profiles with $A<1/\sqrt{2}\approx 0.7071$ present a discontinuity in the flux, whereas for $A\geq 1/\sqrt{2}$ the flux is continuous between the horizons.

 The same can be said in this case as with the Schwarzschild black hole with respect to black hole thermal radiation.
-If we can achieve to keep the region with high magnetic flux in a small region of the array, ideally a single SQUID, in order to maintain the superconducting phase and low impedance throughout the circuit, we might be able to create an event horizon in the system, which could potentially generate Hawking radiation from quantum fluctuations of the vacuum.
+If we can keep the region with high magnetic flux in a small region of the array, ideally a single SQUID, in order to maintain the superconducting phase and low impedance throughout the circuit, we might be able to create an event horizon in the system, which could potentially generate Hawking radiation from quantum fluctuations of the vacuum.
 An experimental implementation of the simulation would be needed to verify this.